-“A lot of times the drain itself already has accumulation from the use over the years,” James continued.
+“A lot of times the drain itself already has accumulation from the use over the years,” James says.
 “And then you throw the initial stuff down there that sops it right up.”

-When it comes to potatoes and potato peels, James recommends composting those biodegradable products.
-Potatoes, potato peels, and even vegetable peelings.
-Composting is an environmentally-friendly way to dispose of those food scraps, and it’s rather easy to do.
-Here are some composting tips to get you started.
+James recommends composting biodegradable products.
+Potatoes, potato peels and even vegetable peelings can all be composted.
+Composting is an environmentally-friendly way to dispose of those food scraps, and it’s easy to do.

 - Do not throw bones, fibrous foods (potato peels, cornhusks, carrots, onion skins) down the garbage disposal.
 They wrap around the blades and damage the motor.
 Toss them in compost instead.

-- Dispose of grease into a container instead of pouring it down the drain.
-Dispose of the container once the grease has solidified.
+- Dispose of grease in a container instead of pouring it down the drain.
+Toss the container only after the grease has solidified.

-- Make sure the water is on when feeding the disposal food scraps.
+- Make sure the water is running when feeding food scraps into the disposal.
 Citrus peels are great for fixing a smelly garbage disposal.